CLIMADA-project/climada_papers/202309_hail_damage_model/ReadMe.md

 * _CLIMADA_ repository version 3.3+:
         https://wcr.ethz.ch/research/climada.html
         https://github.com/CLIMADA-project/climada_python
 * Exposure and damage data for the calibration.
 The hail damage data used in the paper are not public and only available within the [scClim](https://scclim.ethz.ch/) project.
-Calculation could be repeated with other user-provided data.
+Calculation can be reproduced with other user-provided data as shown in *test_notebook.ipynb*.